ETHZ-RobotX/SuperMegaBot/docs/index.md

 Please follow the steps described in [How to use the SMB](robot-operation) to operate a SuperMegaBot.

 ## History
 The SuperMegaBot was originally developped by the ETH Construction Robotics group.
+It is now maintained by the [ETHZ RobotX Center](https://center-for-robotics.ethz.ch/).

 ### RSS 2019 Edition
 See the [link](https://github.com/ethz-asl/eth_supermegabot)